Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #.
 Extract the files from the ZIP folder to a folder on your computer.

 #.
-Close all applications that might be connected to the Ledger such as Ledger Live and Concordium Desktop Wallet and keep them closed until you’ve completed the steps in this guide.

-#.
 Press the right button while you reconnect the Ledger to the computer, and hold it down until the Ledger says **recovery**.

 #.
 Enter your PIN code.

 #.
 Open the folder you extracted the files to and double-click the ``loadcertificate.bat`` file.
 If there’s a message saying **Windows protected your PC**, select **More info**, and then select **Run anyway**.
+A command-line window opens.

 #.
 The Ledger says **Deny unsafe manager**.
 Press the right button to navigate through the public key until the Ledger says **Allow unsafe manager**.
 Press both buttons.
+You can safely ignore the message in the command-line window saying **Broken certificate chain - loading from user key**.
+This is expected behavior.

+#.
 The certificate is installed on the Ledger.

-#.
 The Ledger says **Certificate concordium**.
 Press the right button to navigate through the key, and then press both buttons when the Ledger says Trust certificate.

 #.
 Enter your PIN.